CodeURJC-DAW-2020-21/webapp6/README.md

    - It will be possible to visualize the number of sales per month for each user.

 ### Complementary technologies:
-   - **Login with Google**: The user will be able to log in with their google account.
+   - **Send email if password is forgotten**: The user will receive an email if password is forgotten.

 ### Algorithm or advanced queries:
    - Algorithm that allows to visualize the general rating of a product.